Patric/bollard-service-app/README.md

 https://github.com/Patric/bollard-service-app/

 This repository cointains code of BEng graduate project of Ionic application for secure communication with an Internet of Things (IoT) device.
 As an example a service application for IoT device has been chosen.
 Communication is established via Bluetooth 4.2 protocol between Arduino Nano 33 IoT and Ionic (Angular + TypeScript) using a PWA/Native facade and adapters that has been written exclusively for this problem.
-Connection is secured with third party mockbackend authentication using HMAC-SHA256 algorithm in one-channel communication device-userApp-backend.
+Connection is secured with third party authentication (mock backed for now) using HMAC-SHA256 algorithm in one-channel communication offline-device-userApp-backend.

 Web development frameworks and languages: Angular 9, Ionic 5, Typescript